 The city of Austell, Georgia was incorporated back in 1885.
 It is named after General Alfred Austell who was the general that led the way for railroads to come into the Southern states.
 Today, it's part of the Atlanta muttropolitan area, which means it's close to the comforts of the big city but remote enough that its residents can enjoy a quaint, country lifestyle.

 Do you and your pooch enjoy the outdoors?
 This neighborhood has just the place for you!
-The Silver Comet Trail is a wide paved trail that stretches across 61.5 miles.
+The Silver Comet Trail is a wide paved trail that stretches for 61.5 miles.
 It is a fairly easy trail to walk and has some gorgeous scenery along the way, as well as plenty of new things for your four-footed pal to sniff and explore.
 This trail is part of the Rails-To-Trails program and used to be an old rail line.
 There are several amenities available along the way, such as restrooms, places to sit and rest, water fountains, and plenty of shade.
 Grab your pet’s leash and head out for a fun-filled day on the trail!

 Hey there!
 I'm the girl who loves art, music, and animals!
 I'm an animal activist and movie fanatic too.
 Anybody that knows me, knows I take animals seriously.
 So your puppy, mid-age, or old timer will be in good hands.
 Yay!